-As with any story, article or communications, the narrative is important.
+As with any story, the narrative is important.
 I think it is vital to heed Laurie’s advice on writing SARs.
 It is not just a matter of populating boxes on a form.

 Form fields, checkboxes and dropdown lists are necessary as they capture foundational information on the subject and the type of activity, Laurie said.
 They also make data capture and analysis more robust and granular and should be used judiciously.

 While that information is important, the SAR narrative remains key as it grabs the reader’s attention, describes the nuances and gives you the opportunity to use keywords for data flagging.

 SAR Writing Tips